June 8, 2015

 The Coltrane Group/History in Progress was founded by Chief Executive Officer André L. Head and his wife, Chief Operating Officer Jessilyn Hall-Head, with the mission of preserving the heritage and rich legacy of Oklahoma's historic All-Black Towns.
 Head also has produced and directed a series of documentaries on the All-Black Towns of Oklahoma, another project about which they are extremely passionate.
 For detailed information about the "Colored Memories"exhibit and the endeavors of the Coltrane Group, contact the group at 405-568-7700 or firstname.lastname@example.org.

 The Oklahoma History Center, located at 800 Nazih Zuhdi Dr. in Oklahoma City, is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 31 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications, the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.